SandeshFarkya422/SandeshFarkya422/README.md

 ### 🚀 About Me

 - 🎯 Passionate **AI/ML Developer** focused on building impactful, real-world applications
-- 🌱 Currently diving into GenAI and building smarter, AI-powered systems
+- 🌱 Currently diving into **LLMs & GenAI** and building smarter, AI-powered systems
 - 💼 Developed projects like an **AI-powered Job Portal** using ML, GenAI, MySQL, and Supabase
 - 🤝 Open to collaborating on innovative **AI integration projects**
 - ⚡ Fun fact: I build faster with a cup of coffee ☕ in hand!